rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 IDOM, by adopting the hook design pattern from React, inherits many of its aesthetic and functional characteristics.
-For those unfamiliar with hooks, user interfaces are composed of basic [HTML elements](https://en.wikipedia.org/wiki/HTML_element) which are constructed and returned by special functions called "components".
-Then, through the magic of hooks, those functions can be made to have state.
-Consider the component below which returns two buttons and some text that reacts when either is pressed:
+For those unfamiliar with hooks, user interfaces are composed of basic [HTML elements](https://en.wikipedia.org/wiki/HTML_element) that are constructed and returned by special functions called "components".
+Then, through the magic of hooks, those components can be made to have state.
+Consider the component below which returns two buttons that, when pressed, update and some text:

 ```python
 import idom